pratieklndubey/Ledger/README.md

 !
 Don't use the code for any commercial purpose.

 Ideas which have not been implemented yet:<br/>
-        1. Updating current values of real estate.<br/>
-        2. Loan interest calculation mechanism.<br/>
+        1. Loan interest calculation mechanism.<br/>
-        3. Notifications to remind for same transactions every month.<br/>
+        2. Notifications to remind for same transactions every month.<br/>

 Account lists
 ![Account](screenshots/Account.png)